Coronavirus Kyoto Update: Is Kyoto Safe to Travel Now?

 Can I Still Travel in Kyoto?

-In fact, local tourist businesses are making a collective effort to lure tourists back in.
-A group of shop owners in the Arashiyama area has initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
+Back in February, local tourist businesses made a collective effort to lure tourists back in.
+A group of shop owners in the Arashiyama area initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
 Arashiyama is particularly a touristy area, home to some major attractions in Kyoto such as Arashiyama Bamboo Grove, Iwatayama Monkey Park, Togetsukyo Bridge, and Kimono Forest.

-In contrast, some museums in Japan have been closed.
-You can see the list of museums in Kyoto that have been temporarily closed in the following section.
+Museums in Japan are now partially opened.
+You can see the list of museums in Kyoto that have been opened in the following section.

 Temporary Closures of Attractions in Kyoto